SubμTrack

 Short description

-At TUM-MCTS current problem perceptions and coping strategies in society and politics with regard to plastic particles in the environment are analysed by means of qualitative social scientific methods.
-The focus lies on the perception of the specific ecotoxicological relevance of submicroparticles.
-UBA carries out a screening of the relevant legal acts at national, European and intercontinental levels.
+At TUM-MCTS current problem perceptions and coping strategies in society and politics with regard to plastic particles in the environment were analysed by means of qualitative social scientific methods.
+The focus lay on the perception of the specific ecotoxicological relevance of submicroparticles.
+UBA carried out a screening of the relevant legal acts at national, European and intercontinental levels.
 The consideration goes beyond the pure media reference (water, soil and air) and the associated possible transport paths.
 In particular, the legally undefined range between nano- (limit: 100 nm) and microplastics (frequently stated limit: 1 μm) is of primary interest.

 ( top of page )( zum Seitenanfang )